wprender/cloudbreak-docs/docs/kerberos.md

 ### Create Hadoop Users

-To create Hadoop users please follow the steps below.
+To create Hadoop users, follow the steps below.

-  * Log in via SSH to the node where the Ambari Server is (IP address is the same as the Ambari UI)
+  * Log in via SSH to the node where the Ambari Server is (IP address is the same as the Ambari UI) and run:

 ```
 kadmin -p [admin_user]/[admin_user]@NODE.DC1.CONSUL (type admin password)
 addprinc custom-user (type user password twice)
 ```

-  * Log in via SSH to all other nodes
+  * Log in via SSH to all other nodes and, on each node, run:

 ```
 useradd custom-user
 ```

-  * Log in via SSH to one of the nodes
+  * Log in via SSH to one of the nodes and run:

 ```
 su custom-user